cszach/linux-cli-guide/README.md

 Preamble
 --------

-This is a GNU/Linux bash guide.
+This is a guide to using Bash on GNU/Linux operating systems.
 The guide will go from the most simple commands to more advanced ones, hence this guide can be used for learning (i.e. education purposes).
 New GNU/Linux users who wish to learn Bash commands can take this guide.
 For each command, we will also introduce the helpful options.